jordesign/wp-church-center/readme.txt

 WP Church Center enables churches to set up a central hub of next steps for their members.
 Unlimited cards to inform your members and make it easy for them to get involved, signup, or find out more.

-### NEW in Version 3.0:
+### NEW in Version 1.3:

+- Change or remove the /card/ slug in URLs
 - Group Cards into categories
 - Insert cards using the new [wpcc] shortcode.
-- Set cards to be not show in the Center
+- Set cards to be unlisted/hidden in the Center
+- Have a separate Favicon for your Center
+- Control SEO settings for your Center

 ### Features include: